 K8s monitoring tool, Middleware's Dashboard

 The tool uses a lightweight agent and is easy to install.
-Middleware allows you to add multiple datasets in one single dashboard, perhaps one of the reasons why It is listed as one of the best Kubernetes monitoring tools.
+Middleware allows you to add multiple datasets to a single dashboard, perhaps one of the reasons why it is listed as one of the best Kubernetes monitoring tools.

 CTA banner